NIAEFEUP/slides/web-workshop/presentation.md

 ## Props to André Restivo <3

-This workshop slides are based on the slides from the André Restivo the professor of the course LTW at FEUP.
+This workshop slides are based on the slides from the André Restivo, the professor of the course LTW at FEUP.
-This covers the most important parts of the first 3 classes of the course.
+This covers the most important parts of the first 3 lectures of the course.
-This doesn't mean you can skip the classes, there are details that are not covered here.
+This doesn't mean you can skip the lectures, there are details that are not covered here.

 ---